Keboola Overview

 Full Automation

-The Flows component, formerly known as Orchestrator, helps you to fully automate end-to-end processes.
+The Flows feature helps you to fully automate end-to-end processes.
 You can specify the order in which individual connectors, transformations, and other components will be run and set up parallelization.
 By adding a schedule or trigger, you can automate processes at specified intervals or times of the day.

 The platform automatically scales resources to facilitate the automated processes.